Extra Meatballs Mean

 Keep a watchful eye on them and after each 30 minutes, gently stir without breaking them so they may get even heat.

-Taste test after 2 hours by breaking one to see if the inside is no longer red, then eat it.
+Taste test after 2 hours by breaking one to see if the inside is no longer pink, then consume.

 You may serve these immediately or you may freeze them for future use.